Phony police officers scam $1.5 million from Maryland residents

-And since June, police say, 26 residents of Montgomery County, Md., have been bilked out of $1.5 million.
+And since June, police say, 26 residents of Montgomery County, Md., have been bilked out of a total of $1.5 million.

-“When I look back on all the red flags, it’s like, ‘How could I have been duped this way?’” said one the victims, a 61-year-old psychotherapist who lost $7,000.
+“When I look back on all the red flags, it’s like, ‘How could I have been duped this way?’ ” said one the victims, a 61-year-old psychotherapist who lost $7,000.

 On a recent Wednesday afternoon, she was called by a man identifying himself as Detective Scott Feldman of the Montgomery County Police Department.
 The purported investigator said the woman had ducked a subpoena to testify as an expert witness in a criminal trial involving a confidential juvenile matter.
 She was offered a “civil option” of paying her fines to avoid jail time.

-The problem, the alleged detective stressed, was that because of covid-19 citizens couldn’t come into police headquarters to settle such matters.
+The problem, the alleged detective stressed, was that because of the coronavirus, people couldn’t come into police headquarters to settle such matters.
 He said she needed to purchase “MoneyPak” electronic cash transfer cards — at one point transferring the call to his purported supervisor, who also had assumed the name of a real Montgomery officer.

-“To feel so violated is existentially unsettling,” the psychotherapist recalled, describing in neurological terms how brains react to being put in fight-or-flight mode.
+“To feel so violated is existentially unsettling,” she recalled, describing in neurological terms how brains react to being put into fight-or-flight mode.
 “Your amygdala has taken off.
 You can’t engage your prefrontal cortex to think.”

 The woman spoke on the condition of anonymity, fearing for her safety and the risk of being targeted again.
 She shared with The Washington Post the written, detailed narrative of her experience she had given to the genuine police, who confirmed it as the report they received.

 There is an actual “Scott Feldman” at Montgomery’s police department.
-But he is a patrolman, not a detective, and had nothing to do with the scam, police said.
+But he is a patrolman, not a detective, and had nothing to do ith the scam, police said.

 “It makes me sick to my stomach that criminals are using my name to victimize people,” Feldman said through a police spokesman.

-Since June, Montgomery investigators have heard from about 30 residents whom the scammers approached by phone or text, according to Detective Brandon Mengedoht, a longtime fraud investigator who said the victims lost between $800 to more than $200,000.
+Since June, Montgomery investigators have heard from about 30 residents whom the scammers approached by phone or text, according to Detective Brandon Mengedoht, a longtime fraud investigator who said the victims lost between $800 and more than $200,000.

 The oldest victim, Mengedoht said, was an 80-year-old trained research scientist.